Using AR and VR in the classroom can be very rewarding.

 Hands-on learning with AR and VR at Concordia

 Are you thinking about a career in nursing or something healthcare related?
 Concordia offers a variety of rigorous programs that will prepare you for the field.
-If you want to know more, you can book a call with one of our Inquiry Support Specialists.
+If you want to know more, you can contact admissions here.

 — Vanessa Lane is the Content Marketing Lead at Concordia University and can be reached at email@example.com.
 When she's not at work, she can be found playing with her kids or watching NBA basketball with her husband.